 - 1 tbs capers

 - salt and black pepper to taste

-- Add the sour cream to the leeks, stir and cook for a minute.
-Remove from heat and pour into a shallow baking dish (big enough to hold the fish fillet)
+Add the sour cream to the leeks, stir and cook for a minute.
+Remove from heat , taste and adjust seasoning if needed, then pour into a shallow baking dish (big enough to hold the fish fillet)